Three pink tennis balls on a blue court

 The Code #36: “... if a player’s hat falls off during a point, an opponent may immediately call a let due to unintentional hindrance.”

-What happens if my hat falls off during a point?
+In tennis, what happens if my hat falls off during a point?

 Source: